Member Since: 08 Mar 2024

 (2) The "old way".
 For this you will need the aid of a snake neck inspection camera (cheap on the net) This has to be judiciously placed so that it's held hands free, and that you can monitor what you are doing on your phone.
 And that will also need to be strategically placed!

-Think of it as endoscopic surgery Laughing and if you didn't already, you'll have a very definite appreciation for the surgeons who do this day in day out!
+Think of it as endoscopic surgery and if you didn't already, you'll have a very definite appreciation for the surgeons who do this day in day out!

 If the auto transmission lines are hindering your access you will need to move them.
 Nothing worth worrying about will spill from the transmission, but ideally new seals should be fitted.
 Below is a pic of the sensor on a D3 just to give you an idea of what you are dealing with.
 The camera lens became fogged up hence the poor quality.

 For the most part you're working completely blind (hence the camera).
 It's not an easy job but definitely not a "transmission out" one either!
 Patience and perseverance are key attributes for this little piggy.
-Thumbs Up

 yµ (idµ - eAµ) ψ=mψ

-Post #23681905th May 2024 4:05 pm
+5th May 2024 3:05 pm

 Discobob!!!